vanshika-99/IS219-OOPPrinciples/README.md

 **Structural**

-*Decorator:* Allows you to new behaviors to objects.
+*Decorator:* Allows you to add new behaviors to objects.
 These objects are located in special wrapper objects.
 The new behaviors that you add are only extensions, and therefore can be removed whenever they are not needed.

     class Calculator {